Astor/knowledge-base-api/README.md

 # Knowledge Base API

-A knowledge base assistant which utilizes Open AI to load a document, to have conversations with said document.
+A knowledge base assistant which utilizes Open AI to load a document, and enable conversations with said document.

 ## Setup
 Install node version manager to install Node on your system.